codacy/chart/docs/infrastructure/microk8s-quickstart.md

 The crucial configuration step is that you must have the codacy-api ingress and backend urls(`codacy-api.ingress.hosts.host`, `global.codacy.url`, and `global.codacy.backendUrl`) properly configured.

-## 7. Troubleshooting

-### 1. AWS EC2 specific issues

-1. We had to configure the instance's list of hosts with localhost.
-This was because our machine was in fact an AWS EC2 instance, and therefore we must allow the correct resolution of the local microk8s cluster on the kubeconfig.
-We did so by running

-    >sudo sed -i -e "1s/127.0.0.1 localhost.*/127.0.0.1 localhost $(hostname)/" /etc/hosts

-2. Traffic forwarding must be configured on the machine so that the local microk8s cluster pods can reach the internet, again because of using an AWS EC2 instance.
-This can be done by running
-    >sudo iptables -P FORWARD ACCEPT

-    (more info on this subject can be [found here](https://microk8s.io/docs/troubleshooting#common-issues)).

 ## microk8s-values.yaml

 ```yaml